• Skip to primary navigation

 Box turtle on concrete

-How to Help a Turtle Cross the Road
+How to Safely Help a Turtle Cross the Road

 Reptiles & Amphibians

 If you drive down a country road or through neighborhood street in the spring, you’re likely to see at least one turtle trying to cross the road and maybe even some that didn’t make it across the road.
 Sometimes you’ll even see them on big four-lane roads.
-It’s hard to see a turtle with his head and tail pulled back into his shell while cars go …
+It’s hard to see a turtle with his head and tail pulled back into his shell while cars speed …

 Puerto Rican butterfly with large eye spot